syncfusion-content/maui-docs/MAUI/Barcode-Generator/one-dimensional-symbology.md

 ## Code128

 `Code 128` is a highly efficient, high-density linear barcode symbology that allows the encoding of alphanumeric data.
-It is capable of encoding full ASCII character set and extended character sets.
+It is capable of encoding full ASCII character sets and extended character sets.
 This symbology contains the checksum digit for verification and the barcode can also be verified character-by-character for the parity of each data byte.

 The `Code128` symbology encodes the input symbols supported by `Code128A`, `Code128B`, `Code128C`.
 The default symbology type of barcode generator is `Code128`.